CowKeyMan/SBWT-Search/documentation/Documents/ProjectDocumentation/ProjectDocumentation.rst

 Project Documentation
 =====================

-This part of the documentation will describe the project documentation, which is how the src folder is structured and how best to approach the code base.
+This part of the documentation will contain images of how the components are structures and how data is transferred between them.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   IndexSearchComponents
    IndexSearching
-   ColorSearchComponents
    ColorSearching
-   BenchmarkResults